Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/README.md

 - Ingest daily Posts data from Azure Blob container into the Data Lake.
 #### Machine Learning Process
 - Create a Databricks notebook to process and clean data, run a machine learning model using Apache Spark, and store results in the Data Lake.
-The model will classify post topics and output a file listing today's topics, ordered by frequency.
+- This machine learning model is to read the posts' text in the Posts files, classify what topic each post is about, and use Spark to output a file listing all the topics for today, ordered by their frequency.
+- Use Azure Key Vault to securely store credentials and other sensitive information for Databricks mount notebooks.
 ####  Chart and Visualization
 - Create a chart in Azure Synapse based on the machine learning output to display the top 10 topics of the day.
 - Use Power BI to visualize the data and provide interactive reports and dashboards.